3d-printing-food-header.jpg

 Are 3D food printers used in any sectors of the food industry?

 "It is used in some restaurants already, but only for very important, high-profile events because it’s so expensive.
-For example, 3D printed pasta can be of very high quality, but a kilo costs around 20 EUR.
-In the future, I believe we can speed up the process with fast printers, which will reduce the cost and make 3D printed food more affordable."
+For example, 3D-printed pasta can be of very high quality, but a kilo costs around 20 EUR.
+In the future, I believe we can speed up the process with fast printers, which will reduce the cost and make 3D-printed food more affordable."

 Do people use any special or interesting ingredients in 3D food printers?

 "People 3D print all kinds of inventive ingredients.
-For instance, many parts of foods that contain a lot of nutrients but are not usually eaten - like the skins of apples and oranges, or the bottom part of asparagus stems, or the outer leaves of artichokes - can be turned into a powder or paste, and 3D printed in combination with other ingredients.
+For instance, many parts of foods that contain a lot of nutrients but are not usually eaten - like the skins of apples and oranges, the bottom part of asparagus stems, or the outer leaves of artichokes - can be turned into a powder or paste, and 3D printed in combination with other ingredients.
 In this way, 3D food printers allow us to save those nutrients and reduce food waste."

 What are some other potential uses for 3D food printing?

-"3D printing gives huge potential for customization – it’s the only technology that really allows people to create truly personalized food.
+"3D printing gives huge potential for customization – it’s the only technology that allows people to create truly personalized food.
 You can modulate precisely the levels of each nutrient or vitamin to include exactly the amount that you need, which gives you a completely different level of control compared with conventional technology."

 But how is it possible to personalise our food with 3D printers?

-"We do need better software to really make the most of 3D printers when it comes to personalized food, and so we also need better medical data.
-In the future, I expect that people will be using apps on their smartphone to connect to their medical data, get personalized recipes using tailored ingredients, download digital designs and then 3D-print personalized foods at home."
+"We do need better software to make the most of 3D printers when it comes to personalized food, and so we also need better medical data.
+In the future, I expect that people will be using apps on their smartphones to connect to their medical data, get personalized recipes using tailored ingredients, download digital designs and then 3D-print personalized foods at home."

-Apart from personalisation, can 3D printed food help us improve our diets?
+Apart from personalisation, can 3D-printed food help us improve our diets?

 "Yes!
 With 3D printing, I can get the antioxidants from broccoli (which my child hates) but make the other 50% banana (which he likes) so that he eats it!
 Rather than just mixing things together we can create gels with a carefully crafted balance of nutrients that still taste nice and look appealing, leading to much wider acceptance of healthier foods."